lucasczpnk/erwins-ref-box/README.md

 # Erwin's Reference Box
 Box of brain goodies!
 Topics galore!

-Aiming to fill this (me and you, also) with so much knowledge that would leave Schrödinger in the dust (Tall order, but still..).
+Aiming to fill this with knowledge.

 Feel free to collaborate or even fork and use it as you wish!